Well, it’s another wild fire season here in Santa Clarita Valley, already three small and one larger sized fire.

 For nature-wild animals have a hard time with all these contaminates too-the predators (like owls, eagles, coyotes) that eat the dying rats, mice, etc wind up amassing larger quantities in their bodies.
 Once they decline in numbers, new generations of pests have an easier time thriving.

 Press and lawsuits have identified electrical powerlines as instigators of several wildfires.
-This is something that municipalities should consider when they outlaw natural gas (claiming it is dangerous).
+This is something that municipalities should consider when they outlaw natural gas (claiming it natural gas is dangerous and implying the electric is not).